top of page

 Frequently Asked Questions:

-1. How long should I wait to get my areolas tattooed after having reconstructed surgery?
+1. How long should I wait to have my Areolas tattooed after reconstructed surgery?

 Your doctor is the best to determine when you are ready.
-Typically, 6 months or longer, but some doctors will recommend a little sooner.
+Typically, 3-6 months or longer.

 2.Can the tattoo resemble a natural areola?